 The level of First Aid required for each field trip must be considered as part of the risk assessment.
 All leaders, demonstrators and research fieldworkers are strongly recommended to take part in a certificated Outdoor First Aid Course held in Earth Sciences twice a year.
 These courses are arranged through Michelle.
 First Aid training courses are also available through the University.
-First Aid kits and other items of safety equipment are available for loan from Maryline and Michelle (S034/N014).
+Hard hats must be worn on field trips.
+A suitable First Aid Kit must be taken.
+Goggles or safety glasses must be worn when hammering rock.
+High-visibility vests are recommended.
+First Aid kits and other items of safety equipment are available for loan from Michelle or Maryline (N014).
 People undertaking fieldwork abroad can obtain advice on first aid, vaccinations etc. from University Occupational Health who can be contacted on (3)6594.
 Advice on travel can be obtained from the UK Government Travel Advice webpage